This article highlights a lot of the fantastic things to do in Cambria, California.

 Hike around the Fiscalini Ranch Preserve

 I cannot get over the beauty of this place.
 It is an amalgamation of waves, cliffs, coves, prairies, marshes, and mountains.
-There is even a Monterey pine forest in the property (one of 5 remaining).
+There is even a Monterey pine forest on the property (one of the 5 remaining).
 I mean, how cool is that?

 Now, there is a lot to see in 437 acres.
 If you are visiting for the first time, I recommend doing the Bluff Trail (1 mile, one way).
 Get prepared because the landscape is totally incredible.
 Do not miss the unique benches scattered around.
 You will see what I mean when you see one.

 Docent-guided walks are offered during the weekends.
-Check details at this page.
+Check details on this page.